-Donate to the program—just $200 feeds one child for an entire school year.
+Donate to the program — $200 feeds one child for an entire school year.
 That’s just $5 a week!
 You can choose to sponsor the BackPack Program at many levels: from covering one child for a month all the way up to sponsoring an entire school.
 100% of your monetary donations go directly to buying, packing, and distributing food to hungry kids.
-Contact Laura Sugarwala at (585) 328.3380 x151, email@example.com for more information.
+Contact Nathaniel Mich at (585) 413-4071 or email@example.com for more information.

 “I feel happy about the BackPack Program because it makes me and my family feel happy.
 Thank you for the BackPack Program!”-BackPack Participant

 Become a BackPack site and help hungry kids in your school.
 Thinking about becoming a BackPack site?
 Some things to consider are: how students in need will be identified, how you will receive and store BackPacks, how they can be distributed discreetly, and who will be in charge of the program.
-Learn more about starting a program here.
-Contact Laura Sugarwala at (585) 328.3380 x151 for more information. .
+Contact Nathaniel Mich at (585) 413-4071 or firstname.lastname@example.org for more information.

 “More and more people are becoming aware of how this small program is making a great impact.
 By the growing number of different volunteers from adults to children they are seeing first hand how many kids we are able to help and how the Backpack Program makes a difference for so many of our kids.”-District Coordinator

-A mobile pantry is a market on wheels, filled with essential, nutritious food items, that travels to locations to serve rural and under-served areas of Foodlink’s 10-county service area.
-Volunteers from the host sites help setup and serve clients.
-Our Mobile pantries allow us to engage a much larger circle of groups in supplying food to the needy, thereby increasing the number of people served, and extending service into regions that the food bank haven’t before been able to reach.
+Our mobile pantry is a pantry on wheels, filled with nutritious food items, that travels to locations in rural and under-served areas of Foodlink’s 10-county service area.
+Volunteers from the host sites help set up and serve clients.
+Our mobile pantries allow us to engage those most in need and extend our service into harder-to-reach food deserts.
+To find a mobile pantry near you, please call Lifeline by dialing 2-1-1.

 Nourishing kids with good food.

-We give provide kids with hot, nutritious meals so they can spend their time playing and learning—not worrying about where their next meal will come from.
+We provide kids with hot, nutritious meals so they can spend their time playing and learning—not worrying about where their next meal will come from.
 Currently, our kitchen is located at 138 Joseph Ave. in Rochester, but … (see below)

 The Kids Cafe Program was established to provide healthy meals for children in a safe after school environment.
-Currently, Foodlink provides meals to 3,000 children every weekday during the school year at 58 Kids Cafe sites.
+Currently, Foodlink provides healthy meals and snacks to 3,500 children every weekday during the school year at 58 Kids Cafe sites.

-Freshwise Kitchen’s Summer Food Service Program (SFSP, also known as Summer Meals) provides meals to children who eat free or reduced price lunch during the school year.
+Freshwise Kitchen’s Summer Food Service Program (SFSP, also known as Summer Meals) provides meals to children who eat free or reduced-price lunch during the school year.
 Over the summer, however, these children are at risk of hunger.
-For seven years, Freshwise has partnered with the NYS Department of Education to ensure children eat at least one balanced meal every day in the summer.
+Freshwise has partnered with the NYS Department of Education to ensure children eat at least one balanced meal every day in the summer.
 Locally, Summer Meals is a collaboration with the City of Rochester, Finger Lakes Health Systems Agency, Foodlink, the Rochester Area Community Foundation and the Rochester City School District.

-During the summer of 2012, we will begin a new initiative by implementing a value-added processing (VAP) program to extend the shelf life of local agricultural products.
-Our VAP program will include workforce development training, as we teach individuals valuable skills in the preparing, processing, packaging, and marketing of raw local products.
+During the summer of 2012, we began a new initiative by implementing a value-added processing (VAP) program to extend the shelf life of local agricultural products.
+Our VAP program includes workforce development training as we teach individuals valuable skills in the preparing, processing, packaging, and marketing of raw local products.
 The final products of this program—a trained workforce and shelf-stable products—will benefit both producers and consumers in our regional food system.